-Establishment of the JOC (Joint Operation Centre) is still in process and should be completed in the 2020/2021 book years.
-Currently JOC operates at Cape Winelands District Municipal (MHS) Offices and the SAPS Offices, 2 Kromhout Street, in Robertson are also accessible.
+Establishment of the JOC (Joint Operation Centre) has been completed and it is in number 6 Kerk Street in Robertson and depending on the need SAPS Offices offices are also available, at number 2 Kromhout Street, in Robertson.
 Another option is the Mobile Command vehicle obtainable from CWDM in terms of the Mutual Aid Agreement between the Municipalities of Langeberg and The Cape Winelands (District Municipality).